pontuf/asm/README.md

 # asm
-some asm stuff
+some asm stuff (NASM syntax)

 some exercises for asm at university via SASM